stevebendict/SilentPush/README.md

 ## 🛠 Deploy on Railway

-1. Push this project to GitHub
+1. Push this project to GitHub now
 2. Create new Railway project → deploy from GitHub
 3. Set environment variables:
    - `BOT_TOKEN`